P1Analytics/Thesis/README.md

 # Thesis

-Collect data from various types of sensors installed in school facilities, spread in  three European countries
+In this project, we will collect, extract, transform, load, and analyse sensor data transmitted from large amount of sensors installed in school buildings across three European countries.

-Extract, Transform and Load the data

-Analyze the data :
-- find out the thermal patterns based on the orientation of the classroom
-- indicate comfortable environment based on different thermal patterns
-- find similarity in the same building, remove duplicated sensors
-- find the replacement for outdoor weather station by retrieving data from  web API
+The sensor data report multiple types of information including temperature, humidity, outdoor weather, electronic consumption, human activities, and etc.

+Using python library such as Pandas, matplotlib, numpy and comfort tools from Berkeley , we aim to predict the overall comfortness of the room.

+Based on our findings, school management can optimise the energy consumption.

 To reach the ultimate target __Save the energy Save the world__